cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ## Overview

 OVM is the concept to standardize L2 dispute logic.
 L2 developers write property to define dispute logic for Layer 2 protocol.
-Every properties are claimed to the same Contract called Adjudication Contract.
-Properties are written by predicate logic and it can be prove to true or false under dispute logic.
+Every property is claimed to the same Contract called Adjudication Contract.
+Properties are written by predicate logic and it can prove to true or false under dispute logic.
-For example, users deposit their asset to Deposit Contract and finally withdraw asset from Deposit Contract.
+For example, users deposit their assets to Deposit Contract and finally withdraw assets from Deposit Contract.
 In this scenario, Property stands for the condition which users can withdraw money from Deposit Contract.
 In this document, we describe how we can implement OVM contract.

 ### Property

-Property stadns for dispute logic and we can claim every Properties to Adjudicator Contract.
+Property stands for dispute logic and we can claim every Properties to Adjudicator Contract.
 Property has its predicate address and array of input.

 e.g.) This claim stands for the preimage of hash doesn't exist.